knative/community/mechanics/SC.md

 project Member as defined in [ROLES.md](https://github.com/knative/community/blob/main/ROLES.md).

-End-user seats are planned to enable employees of organizations which use but do not sell Knative-derived products.
-The mechanics of eligibility for end-user seats are still in progress; it is expected that end-user seats will add to the current Steering options to specific include end-user perspectives in the decision-making process.
+End-user seats are planned to enable members of organizations which use but do not sell Knative-derived products.
+A person is eligible to serve in the end user seat if their organization is listed in the [ADOPTERS](./ADOPTERS.md) file.

+The end user seat is appointed by Steering Committee to serve for a 1-year term.

 # Voter Eligibility